-All Staff (Governors and Volunteers) working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help using the Thresholds Document for a child who:
+All Staff, Governors and Volunteers working within the School should be alert to the potential need for early help for children, considering following the procedures identified for initiating early help (section 5.5.1) for a child who:

-- Is disabled and has specific additional needs. - Has special educational needs. - Is a young carer - Is showing signs of engaging in anti-social or criminal behaviour - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Is showing early signs of abuse and/or neglect - Is showing signs of displaying behaviour or views that are considered to be extreme. - Not attending school or are at risk of exclusion from school - Not in education, training or employment after the age of 16
+- Is disabled and has specific additional needs. - Has special educational needs. - Is a young carer. - Is showing signs of engaging in anti-social or criminal behaviour. - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; and/or - Is showing early signs of abuse and/or neglect. - Is showing signs of displaying behaviour or views that are considered to be extreme.